Shin Splints: Why They Occur and How to Treat Them

 Shin splints are caused by repetitive stress to the periosteum of the bone, which is a thin layer of tissue to which muscle fibers attach.
 This repetitive stress causes inflammation and pain felt in the leg on the surface of the bone.
 This can be treated and potentially avoided by placing less stress on the peritoneum instead of putting pressure on the inner muscle itself.
 Muscle fibers are designed parallel to each other and they shorten collectively in order to cause movement.
 However, connective tissue known as ‘fascia’ inside the muscle that surrounds each muscle fiber can oftentimes restrict these muscle fibers from moving alongside each other.
 As a result, stress is transferred to the junction where the bone and muscle attach – the peritoneum.

 Even when stress is very low in intensity, consistent and repetitive stress ultimately leads to inflammation and pain.
 Various forms of myofascial release are used to decrease stress, such as massage, tool-assisted therapy, and foam rolling.
-While these techniques have been shown to be effective on superficial tissues, they lack the invasive properties needed to address the deeper restrictions in muscle fibers that sit deep in the muscle belly.
-However, a technique known as Trigger Point Dry Needling can be used to penetrate the superficial tissue in order to release the deeper muscle fibers and restore their parallel movement.
+Trigger Point Dry Needling can also be used to penetrate superficial tissue to release deeper muscle fibers and restore movement.
 This allows the stress to be absorbed in the muscle fibers rather than in the peritoneum.

 Our physical therapy experts at ProActive Physical Therapy know how to help improve your chronic pain.
-If you have questions about chronic low back pain or muscle discomfort, make an appointment today for your physical therapy consultation!
+If you have questions about chronic pain or muscle discomfort, make an appointment today for a consultation.